 - Step 1.
-The water supplier prepares a sampling programme by: - identifying the determinands to include in the programme using their knowledge of the supply catchment/recharge zone, the decision guides and the activities table to complete the checksheet - determining where samples will be taken - scheduling when samples will be taken a minimum of two samples is required. - Step 2.
+The water supplier prepares a sampling programme by: - identifying the determinands to include in the programme using their knowledge of the supply catchment/recharge zone, the decision guides and the activities table to complete the check-sheet (see Section 4.4) - determining where samples will be taken - scheduling when samples will be taken a minimum of two samples is required. - Step 2.
 The DWA reviews the sampling programme prepared by the water supplier to ensure that the determinands included in the programme cover the possible chemical hazards to the supply.
-The DWA works from the checksheet prepared by the water supplier, checking this against their (the DWA's) knowledge of the water supply and its catchment/recharge zone, the decision guides and the activities table. - Step 3.
-Once the revised PHRMP is implemented, the water supplier applies their sampling programme.
+The DWA works from the check-sheet prepared by the water supplier, checking this against their (the DWA's) knowledge of the water supply and its catchment/recharge zone, the decision guides and the activities table. - Step 3.
+The water supplier applies their sampling programme.
 When all sampling results are available, the supplier sends them to the DWA (within 10 working days of receiving the last result). - Step 4.
-The DWA reviews the results and identifies any determinand found to be present in the water at a concentration greater than 50% of its MAV.
-These will be assigned to the water supply as Priority 2 determinands, as well as any existing Priority 2 determinands, unless the water supplier can provide an adequate reason why they should not. - Step 5.
-Within 15 working days of receiving the sampling results, the DWA notifies the water supplier of the outcome of their review and whether they propose to assign the determinands identified in Step 4 as Priority 2 determinands to the supply. - Step 6.
-Within 10 working days, the water supplier responds, with supporting information, if they disagree with the proposed assignations. - Step 7.
-The DWA finalises the Priority 2 determinand assignations for the supply and informs the water supplier and ESR. - Step 8.
-The water supplier revises their PHRMP and implements compliance monitoring of the assigned Priority 2 determinands no later than the start of the following financial year.
+The DWA reviews the results and uses Error!
+Reference source not found. to identify which determinands they propose be classed as Priority 2 and 3.
+The sampling frequency for Priority 3 determinand monitoring is also determined.
+Priority 3 monitoring is for risk management purposes not compliance. - Step 5.
+Within 15 working days of receiving the sampling results, the DWA notifies the water supplier of the outcome of their review and which determinands identified in Step 4 they propose be assigned to the supply as Priority 2 and 3 determinands. - Step 6.
+Within 10 working days, the water supplier responds, with supporting information3, if they disagree with the proposed Priority 2 and 3 assignations. - Step 7.
+The DWA finalises the determinand assignations for the supply and informs the water supplier and ESR. - Step 8.
+The water supplier revises their water safety plan and implements compliance monitoring Priority 2 determinands and monitoring of Priority 3 determinands no later than the start of the following financial year4.